 ABOUT

 Mackenzie Serin is an introspective costume designer with a reputation for crafting immersive worlds and deeply nuanced characters.
 She is known for infusing raw authenticity into her designs.
-Her meticulous attention to detail and collaborative approach have made her a sought-after talent for period-rich narratives and bold, genre-driven projects.
+Her collaborative spirit and sharp eye for detail have made her a sought-after talent for period-rich narratives and bold, genre-driven projects.

-Beginning her career as a teenager at Vancouver’s iconic True Value Vintage, Mackenzie developed a deep affinity for fashion history and vintage sourcing.
-This early experience shaped the foundation of her creative perspective.
-With an Advanced Diploma in Textile Arts from Capilano University, she honed technical skills in fiber-reactive dyeing and costume FX.
-These skills bring a unique and multifaceted approach to her work.
+Beginning her career as a teenager at Vancouver’s iconic True Value Vintage, Mackenzie developed a deep affinity for fashion history and vintage sourcing—an early experience that shaped the foundation of her creative perspective.
+With an Advanced Diploma in Textile Arts from Capilano University, she honed technical skills in fiber-reactive dyeing and costume FX, adding a multifaceted edge to her work.

-In 2024, Mackenzie’s design credits included the horror series Safe Haven, the hard-hitting indie Manhunt, directed by TIFF award-winner Wayne Wapeemukwa, and the feature Casket Girls, directed by Justin Dyck and produced by the Academy Award-winning QC Entertainment.
-Most recently Mackenzie is finishing up Freaks Underground, Zac Lipovsky and Adam Stein’s sequel to their award winning Netflix Feature Freaks.
-Her work combines an instinct for storytelling with a sharp eye for detail, elevating every project she collaborates on.
+In 2024, her design credits included the horror series Safe Haven, the hard-hitting indie Manhunt, directed by TIFF award-winner Wayne Wapeemukwa, and the feature Casket Girls, directed by Justin Dyck and produced by Academy Award-winning QC Entertainment.
+Most recently, Mackenzie wrapped Freaks Underground, Zac Lipovsky and Adam Stein’s sequel to their award-winning Netflix feature Freaks.

-Dedicated to both the artistry and logistics of costume design, Mackenzie balances creativity with precision.
-She thrives in challenging environments, whether managing large-scale productions or the raw intensity of independent films.
-Her vision is always distinctive and impactful.
+Dedicated to both the artistry and logistics of costume design, Mackenzie thrives in challenging environments.
+Whether managing large-scale productions or embracing the raw intensity of independent films.
+Her vision is always distinctive, emotionally attuned, and deeply impactful.

 Resume